jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

   <figcaption>Global Data Storage Growth 2021-2025 (source: <a href="https://www.red-gate.com/blog/database-development/whats-the-real-story-behind-the-explosive-growth-of-data">Redgate</a>)</figcaption>
 </figure>

-For reference, readily available public unsalted rainbow tables commonly vary from hundreds of Megabytes to Terabytes in size.
-Let's consider an extreme case where a rainbow tables is only 1 Megabyte in size for simplification of our calculations.
+For reference, readily available public unsalted rainbow tables commonly vary from hundreds of MBs to TBs in size.
+Let's consider an extreme case where a rainbow table is only 1 MB in size.
 Salting forces the number of rainbow tables needed by an attacker to be equal to the number of unique salts.
 So we get:

 <table>
 <thead>
 <tr>
 <th style="text-align:right"><div>Salt Bits</div><div style="font-size:60%">&nbsp;</div></th>
-<th style="text-align:right">Size of all Rainbow Tables (ZB)<br /><div style="font-size:60%">(Unique Salts × 1 MB)</div></th>
+<th style="text-align:right">Size of all Rainbow Tables in ZB<br /><div style="font-size:60%">(Unique Salts × 1 MB)</div></th>
 <th>Unique Salts<br /><div style="font-size:60%">&nbsp;</div></th>
 </tr>
 </thead>